railcore/parts/README.md

 * **[Join the Discord!][discord]**

 ### Open Source
+The name Railcore is a registered trademark of RailCore Labs, LLC.
+All Rights reserved.
 Railcore is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License][cc-by] (CC BY-SA 3.0).
 [![CC BY 3.0][cc-by-image]][cc-by]
 You can modify / distribute these files, and as long as you attribute to RailCore Labs e.g. "Original design by RailCore Labs"